Battle of Mount Tumbledown: Counterattack

 By 6 a.m., the advance of Left Flank had come to a halt, resulting in significant casualties among the Guards.
 On the eastern sector of the mountain, the conscript platoons of La Madrid and Miño were attempting to resume their assault, wounding with hand grenades another three Guardsmen in the process.
 In response, Colonel Scott issued orders for Right Flank to advance and eliminate the remaining enemy positions.
 Second Lieutenant La Madrid later provided an account of the combat:

 I went forward to make a reconnaissance and could see that the British had two machine guns and a missile launcher in action.
 I went through another gap in the rocks and was surprised by three men speaking in English behind and above me and firing over the top of me.
 I could see them with my night binoculars ...
 I took a rifle grenade and fired at where I had seen the first three men.
 I heard it explode and some shouts and cries of pain ...
 I ran back to my position and ordered my men to open fire.
 We stopped them, but they thinned out and came round our flanks ...
 They also engaged us with light mortars and missile launchers.
 This went on for a long time, and we suffered heavy casualties ...
 We started to run short of ammunition ...
 Also, I could see that we were outflanked, with the British behind us, so we were cut off from my company ...
 I reorganized and found that I was down to sixteen men.
 I started to retire ...
-I left six men in a line with a machine gun to cover our retreat, but really we were fighting all the time, we could not break contact.
+I left six men (under Corporal Marcos Elbio Palomo) in a line with a machine gun to cover our retreat, but really we were fighting all the time, we could not break contact.
 They came on us fast, and we fell back ...
 We eventually got through to Stanley through what I would like to say was a perfect barrage fired by the Royal Artillery.
 We had to wait for breaks in the firing, but I still lost a man killed there.

 Major Simon Price sent 2 and 3 Platoons forward, preceded by a volley of 66mm rockets to clear the Argentine reinforcements.
 Major Price placed 1 Platoon high up in the rocks to provide fire support for the assault troops.